paketo-buildpacks/liberty/README.md

 ## Install Types

-There are four different installation types that can be configured:
+The different installation types that can be configured are:
 * `ol`: This will download an Open Liberty runtime and use it when deploying the container.
-* `wlp`: This will download a WebSphere Liberty runtime and use it when deploying the container.
-* `ol-stack`: This will use an Open Liberty runtime provided in the stack run image.
-Requires an Open Liberty builder.
-* `wlp-stack`: This will use a WebSphere Liberty runtime provided in the stack run image.
-Requires a WebSphere Liberty builder.
+* `none`: This will use the Liberty runtime provided in the stack run image.
+Requires a custom builder.

 ## Bindings